 In general, here are the factors SBA microloan lenders will likely consider when making a loan decision.

 - Collateral.
 Many SBA microloan lenders require collateral to secure the loan.
 You can use business or personal property, such as equipment or a vehicle, as collateral.
-If you’re unable to repay the amount you borrow, the lender has the right to take your property and sell it as payment for the loan.
+If you’re unable to repay the loan amount you borrow, the lender has the right to take your property and sell it as payment for the loan.

 - Business plan.
 The lender may ask you to provide a business plan to show how you plan to use the money and what your financial projections are for the future.